camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/decision-service.md

 # Evaluating a Decision

-To evaluate a deployed decision, referece it by id or a combination of key and version.
+To evaluate a deployed decision, reference it by id or a combination of key and version.
 If a key is used but no version is specified then the latest version of decision definition with the given key is evaluated.